mjholub/LibRate/README.md

 ## Prerequisites:

 - `pnpm`, `yarn` or `npm`, for building the frontend
-- Go toolchain installed
-- ~~Python 3 for setting up the uint Postgres extension~~ **FIXME:** fork the extension since one of the features it depends on has been removed in Postgres 15+
+- Python 3 for setting up the uint Postgres extension
 - a working Postgres instance.
 You'll also need to install the development files package since LibRate uses Postgres extensions